liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ![Figure 7.47: After creating the fork and join nodes, you can reposition them to your liking.](../../images/kaleo-8.png)

 Notice, there are error markings on multiple nodes within our workflow.
-Error markings are represented by a red "X" in the bottom left of a node.
-They indicate something is specified incorrectly or is missing with respect to our nodes.
-Hover your pointer over an error marker for Studio to display a hint on how to resolve each of these problems.
-We'll address these problems soon.
+And error marking is denoted by a red "X" in the bottom left of a node.
+These markings indicate something is specified incorrectly or is missing with respect to your nodes.
+Hover your pointer over each error marker for Studio to display hints on how to resolve each of their problems.
+We'll address these error markers soon.

 ![Figure 7.48: Error markings notify the user that something is wrong or needs to be specified within a node.](../../images/kaleo-26.png)